-In accordance with the cited resolution of the Government of the Republic of Slovenia, the bidders who shall be awarded radio-frequencies in this public tender with an DARF issued by the Agency, must pay the price for the efficient use of a limited natural resource as a lump sum, within 15 days of receiving the written decision from Par.
+In accordance with the cited resolutions of the Government of the Republic of Slovenia, the bidders who shall be awarded radio-frequencies in this public tender with an DARF issued by the Agency, must pay the price for the efficient use of a limited natural resource as a lump sum.
+Successful bidders will have to pay any additional payments to cover the difference between the amount of payment for efficient use of the limited natural resource and the deposits they had to provide during the auction within 15 days of receiving the written decision from Par.
 6 Art.
 45 of ZEKom-1.